jezzsantos/saastack/docs/decisions/0010-architectural-pattern.md

 `Modular Monolith`

-For a small team, working on a new software system, they should take all the economic advantages of working together on a single deployable codebase, containing one or more compute units (web servers, databases, serverless triggers, message brokers, etc).
+For a small team, working on a new software system, they should take all the economic advantages of working together on a single deployable codebase, containing one or more compute units (web servers, databases, serverless triggers, message brokers, etc.).

 There are many advantages, not limited to: